mj-sam/Gym_QoE/README.md

 This repository contains the code and experiments for the paper:

-**"Reinforcement Learning-based Orchestration of XR applications in Distributed 6G Cloud Infrastructures"**, presented at **CNSM 2025**.
+**"Reinforcement Learning-based Orchestration of XR applications in Distributed 6G Cloud Infrastructures"**, published at **CNSM 2025**.
+Link to the paper : https://biblio.ugent.be/publication/01K94V3M7M429P9N5JGS9DVHEX

 ---